spnaumowicz/stockPriceSorter/README.md

 -> SortResultsPrinter should work fine, but will need some improvements or additional features.

 -> ResultsVisualizer needs to be developed.
-This is just a placehodler.
+This is just a placeholder.